Using BigQuery with Google Analytics 4: Definitive Guide

 From the ‘New Project’ screen you can name your project and input your organisation name.
 We’ll name our project ‘First Project’ but you can name yours whatever you want.
-When you’re done, hit ‘create’, grab a snack and we’ll continue.
+When you’re done, hit ‘create’.

 Note: Before proceeding, you’ll want to make sure that billing is properly set up.
 You can do this from the ‘billing’ section on the main menu.

 Now that you’re all set up you can begin the process of linking your BigQuery project with Google Analytics 4.
 As we’ve already explained, there are lots of reasons for doing this, from more detailed reports to better data visualisations.
 Luckily, Google have made this process simple.
 It shouldn’t take more than a couple of minutes.